Belgium Travel Info

 Getting to Bouillon is easy, as the town is located just off of the E25 motorway.The closest trainstation near Bouillon is located in Libramont.
 From there, bus line 8 will bring you to Bouillon in 45mins.

-The castle of Bouillon is one of the most remarkable monuments in the province of Luxemburg in Belgium.
-It overlooks the town of Bouillon and the river Semois and stands proud on top of a ridge surrounded by trees.
+Visit the Castle of Bouillon, one of the most remarkable monuments in the province of Luxembourg in Belgium.
+The castle overlooks the town of Bouillon and the river Semois and stands proud on top of a ridge surrounded by trees.
+This castle is a must-visit for history buffs, as it dates back to 988 and offers a taste of the medieval history of the region.

-Visit the Giant’s Tomb (Le tombeau du géant): Take a Hike to this Scenic Viewpoint Overlooking the Semois River.
+Visit the Giant’s Tomb (Le tombeau du géant)

 Le Tombeau du Géant, or the Giant’s Tomb, is a must-see destination for those visiting the picturesque village of Botassart near Bouillon.
 This panoramic lookout point offers stunning views over one of the meanders of the Semois river and is steeped in legend and history.
 The name originates from a local Gallic hero who, according to legend, was so tall and strong that he threw himself off the cliffs of Rocher des Gattes rather than be captured by Roman soldiers.